 Outcomes for PE

-By joining the sports partnership this enabled all KS2 and Year 2 pupils to take part in competitions and sports festivals.
-Our KS2 Kwik cricket team came third in the area competition.
-We also received support for our Year 4 pupils to train to be sports leaders and they were able to help with PE and inter school competitions.
-Also through the sports partnership we were provided with a tennis coach who was able to run an after school club during the summer term.
-This proved to be very popular.
-The school also achieved the Silver kite mark for PE.
+Joining the School Sports Partnership this enables all KS1 & 2 pupils to take part in competitions and sports festivals.
+Our KS2 Kwik cricket team came third in the area competition- pre-pandemic!
+We receive support for our Year 4 pupils to train to be Sports Leaders, and they are able to help with PE and inter school competitions.
+Also, through the sports partnership we have lunch clubs which enable children to be active and try new sports.
+This is very popular with our children.
+The school has achieved the Silver kite mark for PE.

-Swimming was run during the Spring term and the majority of KS1 and KS2 pupils are swimming.
-However it also encouraged those who were worried about swimming to have more confidence when getting into the pool.
+Swimming took place during the Spring term 2022 and the majority of KS1 and KS2 pupils were able to swim.
+However, it also encouraged those who were worried about swimming to have more confidence when getting into the pool.
 18 of the 40 pupils were able to swim 25m or more.

-Staff received training on TAG rugby and Kwik cricket during the year.
-By providing a dance teacher, the KS1 teacher was able to observe and develop her understanding more about teaching dance.
+Staff have previously received training on TAG rugby and Kwik cricket.
+By providing a dance teacher, the KS1 teacher was able to observe and develop her understanding about teaching dance.
 It also gave the pupils the opportunity to be taught by a specialist dance teacher.

-The funding also allowed for the hire to the village hall for PE lessons, and painting a track for sports day.
+The funding allows us to hire to the village hall for PE lessons, and painting a track for sports day.